 3.5 Security

-Python is a straightforward programming language that is simple to debug.
+- Python: Python is a straightforward programming language that is simple to debug.
 Writing simpler code reduces the likelihood of future complexity risks and makes debugging more efficient.
-While both Python and Java have strong safeguards in place, Java comes out on top.
+Its dynamic typing and runtime execution may allow certain issues to appear later.
+While it does not enforce strict security rules by default, developers can still build secure applications by following good practices and using proper libraries.

 3.6 Speed